RE-INSTATING A COMPANY

 - Multiple Deed search (reflecting ownership of immovable property or not) (as from 1 January 2022 no longer required);

 - Letter from the Department of Public Works, indicating that such department has no objection to the reinstatement, if it has immovable property (as from 1 January 2022 no longer required);

 - Mandate from the applicant on whose behalf the application is being submitted; and

-- Sufficient documentary proof indicating that the company or close corporation was in business (Provide evidence that the company was conducting business related activities at the time of deregistration, namely bank statements for a 12 month period that runs over the date of deregistration) or that it had any outstanding assets or liabilities (e.g. property, intellectual property rights) at the time of deregistration.
+- Sufficient documentary proof indicating that the company or close corporation was in business (Provide evidence that the company was conducting business-related activities at the time of deregistration, namely bank statements for a 12 months period that runs over the date of deregistration) or that it had any outstanding assets or liabilities (e.g. property, intellectual property rights) at the time of deregistration.

 E-mail to: firstname.lastname@example.org.